Skip to main content

 STEP 3 Create your personalized Doodle Master Chart

-Depending on how creative you're feeling, you can either tape your charts over the Master Chart, or get out some colored pencils and re-draw the motifs into the Master Chart (this second option is great if you're using Doodle Decks or if you want your Master Chart in your custom yarn colors).
+Depending on how creative you're feeling, you can either tape your charts over the Master Chart, or get out some colored markers and re-draw the motifs into the Master Chart (this second option is great if you're using Doodle Decks or if you want your Master Chart in your custom yarn colors).

 STEP 4 Start Knitting!

 Once you have it all laid out - it's time to knit!
 You now have one, giant, custom chart that is all set to go for your project!
+You'll be able to use this to knit, just like a traditional pattern!

 Time to design your own!